malessandrini/boswars-user-manual/boswars-manual-en.md

 ![Harvesting trees](pics/map/tree-harvest.png "An engineer harvesting a tree for energy")

-The standard and more efficient way of generating energy, though, is building power plants or nuclear power plants (see building structures).
+The standard and more efficient way of generating energy, though, is building power plants or nuclear power plants (see [building structures](#building-structures)).
 As soon as you have a minimum income of energy and magma you can build one or more power plants and have an unlimited quantity of energy.
-For this reason energy is not a big problem in the game's economy.
+For this reason energy is not a big problem in the game economy.

 ## Magma

 At a low level, magma can be harvested from rocks.
-You can use the same commands as trees to make engineers harvest rocks or rock fields:
+You can use the same commands listed for trees to make engineers harvest rocks or rock fields:

 ![Rocks](pics/map/rocks.png "Rocks and rock fields")

-This will last for a limited amount of time, until all the rocks in an area are exhausted.
+That will last for a limited amount of time, until all the rocks in an area are exhausted.

 The more effective way is finding magma spots (also called "hot spots") and build a magma pump on it.
 The pump will provide a steady flow of magma.
 To do that, select an engineer, than select "Build" in the action menu (or press B), then "Magma pump" (M) in the submenu, and finally click on the magma spot to start construction.
 A faster way is selecting an engineer and right-clicking on a magma spot.
 Here is a magma spot alone and after a magma pump has been built on it:

 ![Magma spots](pics/map/magma.png "Magma spots and pumps")

+(there also exists a weaker magma spot, not shown here.)

 Magma spots are often rare, and rocks have a limited duration, so magma is often the biggest problem in managing resources.
 Be sure to look for new magma spots as soon as you expand your dominion.
 A good income of magma is the key to build a big army fast.

 (You can even get magma by harvesting existing structures, including your own ones, but that's very inefficient.)

+If you want to keep going on harvesting trees and rocks even later in the game, you can use an harvester (see [Building units](#building-units)), that is a specialized vehicle that can harvest resources more efficiently.
+YOu can give it orders just like you would do with engineers.